The first-line treatment for type 2 diabetes involves making changes to your lifestyle, through diet, weight control and physical activity.

 Foods with a lower GI release energy more slowly, helping you to feel fuller for longer.
 They also help reduce sharp fluctuations in blood glucose levels.

-Healthy lower GI foods include pulses, beans, lentils, fruit and vegetables, and wholegrain starchy varieties.
+Healthy lower GI foods include pulses, beans, lentils, fruit and vegetables.
 The GI of foods should not be the only focus of your diet.

 This is because unhealthy low GI options do exist - chocolate being an obvious example.
 You probably won't be surprised to hear that if you eat these in large quantities, lower GI foods will still cause a large rise in your blood glucose levels.
 The focus should remain on general healthy eating principles and portion control.